-Physical activity and exercise
+Physical Activity and Exercise

-Exercise and physical activities are part of a heart-healthy lifestyle and we encourage regular activity in all transplant patients.

-Regular exercise is crucial for keeping your child strong and healthy, as it:
+Exercise and physical activities are part of a heart healthy lifestyle and we encourage regular activity in all transplant patients.
+Regular exercise is a crucial part of keeping your child strong and healthy, as it:

-- helps them develop socially,
+- Helps them develop socially.

-- develops their motor skills (such as hand-eye co-ordination and movement), and
+- Develops their motor skills (such as hand-eye co-ordination and movement).

-- boosts their overall fitness.
+- Boosts their overall fitness.